Skip to content

 This site is a plain-English reading of that literature, and a small number of things worth trying in response.
 It is not a programme, a product, or a challenge.
 There is nothing to buy and nothing to sign up for, except a single email every month summarising what the previous month's research actually said.

-A single monthly email: a long-form piece of writing and a short summary of the research it draws on.
-Nothing else.
+One long-form piece of writing, one short summary of the research it draws on, on the first of the month.
+No commentary in between.
 Unsubscribe in one click.